microsoft/FluidFramework/tools/build-tools/README.md

 - `npm i` in the root, and use the npm scripts that call it (ex: `build:fast`)
 - globally install that specific version of `@fluidframework/build-tools` and call its binaries directly (ex `fluid-build`)

-There are several also ways to use the version of `@fluidframework/build-tools` from within the repo.
+There are several also ways to use the local version of `@fluidframework/build-tools` from within the repo.
 Just built it (as in "Setup") then do one of:
 * Use (npm link)[https://docs.npmjs.com/cli/v8/commands/npm-link] with this package to override the version of it used in the root package (which is the `client` lerna package, but often used to build other as well).
 This will make scripts like `build:fast` use the linked version.
 * Use `--symlink:full`: Use some mechanism to run a working version of fluid-build with `--symlink:full`.
 This will setup the repo to use its included build tools for subsequent runs just like (npm link)[https://docs.npmjs.com/cli/v8/commands/npm-link], but also links everything else together.